ShovelsAI/shovels-marketing/content/pages/contractor-directory.md

         <span class="elaboration-card_title">Look up by service area</span>
       </dt>
       <dd class="elaboration-card_text-container">
         <p class="flex-auto">When you hire a contractor, you don't care about their business address; you care about their service area.
-We track this.</p>
+We know where contractors work because we use their building permits.</p>
       </dd>
     </div>
     <div class="elaboration-card">